 The Service continues to work closely with Local Resilience Forums to capture community risks.
-The Service is no longer in major incident status for the coronavirus pandemic, but we continue to maintain our robust infection, protection and control arrangements for the safety of public and staff.
+The Service is no longer in major incident status for the coronavirus pandemic, but we continue to adhere to sensible infection, protection, and control arrangements for the safety of public and staff.
 The Service continues to play a key role in all Strategic Coordinating and Tactical Coordinating Groups that are now in place for exiting the European Union and other localised risks.